GladysDalla/ML---KNN-and-linear-regression-Algorithms-Project-/README.md

 # ML---Decision Tree, KNN-and-linear-regression-Algorithms-Project-
-In this assignment you will use sklearn to compare three machine learning methods on a regression task using learning curves.
+In this assignment I will use sklearn to compare three machine learning methods on a regression task using learning curves.

-Setup:

-Choose a dataset for regression task.
-You can choose it from OpenML (see the slides about Regression Datasets).
-The dataset must have:

-    At least one nominal feature
-    At least 1000 examples

-Choose a dataset in which the number of examples are far more than the number of features.

-Avoid dataset with missing feature values.

-Handle nominal features as described in the A2.pptx slides.

 Assignment Task: